Think a fabulous living room space needs to cost a lot? It doesn’t have to.

 I got this one from Wayfair for around $400 (the price usually fluctuates up and down).
 It looks even more beautiful in real life than it did on the site.
-It’s not as smushy or cozy as my year round couch, but it totally does the job and we like it.
-Do you need your playroom/den to double as a guest room.
-There’s amazing couch solutions like this daybed.
+It’s not as smushy or cozy as my year-round couch, but it totally does the job and we like it.
+If you need your playroom/den to double as a guest room, there are amazing couch solutions like this daybed.
 Super chic + doubles as a bed.
 If you want to go super budget, the best couch option is a futon.
 Something like this option looks very chic and is also functional for a super low price (always read reviews!).
 Add a couple of big cozy throw pillow and you’re set.

 Pillows!
 Nothing adds affordable style like pillows.
 These oblong pillows on the couch are these Isunda cushions from Ikea, but those expensive-looking white fur ones? $13 bucks each.
 You do need to buy pillow inserts (the pillows come with the cover only), but you can get the best deal if you buy them in packs of 4.
 You also get the best deal if you buy your pillows in packs of 4 too; like this set, also from Phantoscope or this pretty neutral set.
 (The pillows on the chairs came with the couch, but I didn’t want the couch pillows to be so matchy-matchy, so I repurposed them).